convox/docs/docs/application/services.md

 ### deployment

 Control the ECS minimum and maximum healthy-percent values that govern rolling deployments.
 Defaults are `minimum: 50` and `maximum: 200`, so up to 200% of desired capacity can run during a deploy, and at least 50% must remain healthy.
-Set both to `100` for strict in-place replacement (never more than desired, never less than desired - 1), or tune up for faster rollouts on services that tolerate extra concurrent containers.
+Set both to `100` for strict in-place replacement (never more than desired, never less than desired - 1), or tune up for faster rollouts on Services that tolerate extra concurrent containers.

 ```yaml
 services: